vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 The configuration above, except `fflags` and `env`, is the default configuration of Vinegar.
 **Note:** it is important to ensure double quotes wherever needed - this shows we are working with text (strings).

 If you wish to edit Vinegar's configuration, it is **highly** reccomended to use `vinegar edit`, as it will prevent configuration failures.
+If it fails to edit with the aformentioned command with the following error: `unable to find editor: no $EDITOR variable set`, you may have to set the `EDITOR` variable temporarily like so: `EDITOR=nano vinegar edit`; you may change the editor according to your preference.

+Note that RCO is going to also unlock the FPS in Roblox by default, so using rbxfpsunlocker is reccomended only when not using RCO.
+RCO unlocks FPS by setting the FFlag `DFIntTaskSchedulerTargetFps` to a arbitrary big value (`10000`).

 ## Configuration fields